Democratic Movement of Kyrgyzstan

-In 2000 the movement joined with the supporters of the barred Ar-Namys (Dignity) Party of former Prime Minister Felix Kulov to form an electoral alliance to contest the parliamentary elections.
+In 2000, the movement joined with the supporters of the barred Ar-Namys Party of former Prime Minister Felix Kulov to form an electoral alliance to contest the parliamentary elections.
 The alliance collapsed when the Ar-Namys Party was registered.

-The party's platform calls for democratic social development and formation of a politically and economically competent personality.
-In 2004 the movement joined the People's Movement of Kyrgyzstan electoral alliance.
+In 2004, this movement joined the People's Movement of Kyrgyzstan electoral alliance.

 Historical background

 Initially there was an opposition umbrella bloc, called the Kyrgyzstan Democratic Movement (Kyrgyzstan Demokratiyalyk Kyimyly, KDK).
 It was established on 25–26 May 1990 as a bloc of several anti-Communist political parties, movements and nongovernment organizations in Kyrgyzstan.
-The bloc elected five co-chairmen: Dr. Topchubek Turgunally (Turgunaliev), Kazat Akmatov (a Kyrgyz writer, then lawmaker), Jypar Jekshe (one of the leaders of Ashar movement), Tolon Dyikanbaev and Kadyr Matkaziev (leader of the Asaba Party).
+The bloc elected five co-chairmen: Dr. Topchubek Turgunally (Turgunaliev), Kazat Akmatov (a Kyrgyz writer, then lawmaker), Jypar Jekshe (one of the leaders of the Ashar movement), Tolon Dyikanbaev and Kadyr Matkaziev (leader of the Asaba Party).